noelkonagai/interactive-devices/Lab 7/readme.md

 *A lab report by Noel Konagai*

-### In This Report

-1. Upload a video of your version of the camera lab to your lab Github repository
-1. As usual, update your class Hub repository to add your repository.
-1. Answer the questions in-line below on your README.md.

 ## Part A. HelloYou from the Raspberry Pi

 **a.
 Link to a video of your HelloYou sketch running.**

 [Link to video](https://photos.app.goo.gl/mDDVWGNKWpuW4vf26)

 ## Part B. Web Camera